home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 ## Customizing on-device wake words (microWakeWord)

-If you are running the latest version of ESPHome on your device, you can already process your wake word on your S3-BOX (instead of running it on the Home Assistant server), using *Okay Nabu*.
+If you are running the latest version of ESPHome on your device, you can already process your wake word on your S3-BOX (instead of running it on the Home Assistant server).
 This is done using the [microWakeWord](https://github.com/kahrendt/microWakeWord) model.
-You can also change the on-device wake word to *Hey Jarvis* or *Alexa*.
+By default, the wake word then is *Okay Nabu*.
+If you want to change the on-device wake word to *Hey Jarvis* or *Alexa*, follow these steps.

 ### Prerequisites